theQRL/theqrl.org/content/blog/2024/the-12-days-of-zond-festivities/index.md

 - Regularly brings unique value or insights to the chat.
 - Welcomes newcomers in a refreshing way.
-- Or anyone else who’s made a positive impact!
+- Or anyone else who's made a positive impact!

 **Step 3: Post Your Compliment**

 - Publicly share your compliment in the #general-qrl channel with the following 3 pieces of info:
 - @Mention the user (e.g., @JohnSmith).
-- Write out your compliment (what they’ve done and why you appreciate them).
+- Write out your compliment (what they've done and why you appreciate them).

 **Include the hashtag #12DaysOfZond**